rajasurya-rjs/Carpooling_Project/README.md

 ## Troubleshooting
 If you encounter issues, check the following:
-- Ensure all dependencies are installed correctly.
+- Ensure all dependencies are installed correctly using `go mod tidy`.
 - Verify your `.env` file is configured properly.
 - Check the logs for error messages.